AP Transformation: 5 Ways to Lead Change in Accounts Payable

 1. Quell fear over job loss:

-• Explain how AP automation doesn’t necessarily mean job elimination – but instead will lead to greater job satisfaction through efficiency improvements and may present new opportunities for them to add more value through analysis and problem solving that they may not be able to undertake today – thus making the best use of their time.
+• Explain how AP automation doesn’t necessarily mean job elimination—instead, it can lead to greater job satisfaction through efficiency improvements and create opportunities for employees to add more value through analysis and problem-solving they may not be able to undertake today—thus making the best use of their time.

-• Make the unknown – known.
-Give them the who, what, when, where, and why.
+• Make the unknown known Give employees the who, what, when, where, and why.

-• Demonstrate HOW they will benefit from automation.
-Buy-in is much easier when the benefits and direct value to the employee are properly communicated.
+• Demonstrate how they will benefit from automation Buy-in is much easier when the benefits and direct value to employees are clearly communicated.

 2. Make them feel heard: